ldenijs1234/Digitaltwin/Code/README.md

 Run 'plots' to show the different types of data displayed in graphs.
 These can include heat flows, humidity flows, relative humidity etc.

 ## Optimize setpoint line
-In the optimization map contains files, that aim to reduce the cost while staying whitin the bounds by optimizing the heater setpoint line.
+The optimization map contains files, that aim to reduce the cost while staying whitin the bounds by optimizing the heater setpoint line.

 'InitialGuess' makes educated guesses of the optimal setpoint line